panzerdp/dmitripavlutin.com/content/posts/107-type-checking/index.md

 type: post
 ---

-JavaScript is a loosely-typed language, meaning that there isn't any restriction on types of values you can assign to variables.
+JavaScript is a loosely-typed language, so there isn't any restriction on the variable's type.

 For example, if you've created a variable with a string type, later you can assign to the same variable a number: